chaitanyakiran20/M2_EmbSys/README.md

 # RFID Based Attendance System

-Attendance Count is Completed without any manuall labour, instead RFID Transmitter and Recievers are used.
+Attendance Count is Completed without any manual labour, instead RFID Transmitter and Recievers are used.